 Step 4: The "Roof"

 Once you get your woodpile to your desired height, you need to build your "roof".
 First start by throwing logs in the middle to raise the center of the woodpile higher.
 You will put your logs on this to give you roof for shedding water.
 Once you have the center higher like a dome, you should place your "shingles" on top.
 Start by placing the logs with the bark up toward the sky.
 With each new row, start them inside of the previous row so you work yourself toward the center of the pile.
-When your finished you should have a nice roof to protect your woodpile from the rain and elements.
+When you are finished you should have a fine roof to protect your woodpile from the rain and elements.

 Once of disadvantage with this type of roof is that it's not perfectly waterproof.
 In addition, you end up burning your roof the first time you take wood off your pile!
 Once your roof is gone, I would recommend covering it with some type of tarp to keep the rain, snow and leave out of your pile.
 You can read a little more about it here.
-Cordwood covers solves this problem by giving you a form fitted cover which includes vents at the peak that allow condensation and humidity to leave your woodpile while keeping rain out.
+Cordwood covers solves this problem by giving you a form fitted cover which includes vents at the peak.
+That will allow condensation and humidity to leave your woodpile while keeping rain out.
 The cover comes with integrated buckle straps that secure the straps to the mesh base template mentioned above.
 No longer do you need to worry about your roof, as you remove wood from the woodpile to burn it, tug on the adjustable straps once in a while to tighten the cover on your nicely build wood stack!

 Advantages of a holz hausen woodpile